tslingl25/Stream_Monitor/README.md

 ## October
 + We outlined some initial design fundamentals and diagrams.
 We also started to plan which components we had to order for our project to be succesful.
-We found lots of interesting options, but we need to deciphyr which ones will work and which ones wont, as some of our options are a little sketchy to nsay the least.
+We found lots of interesting options, but we need to deciphyr which ones will work and which ones wont, as some of our options are a little sketchy to say the least.
+We found that we had a functional tempurture sensor so we didnt need to purchase one of those.
 ### Intial Design Diagrams
 ![Intial Design Diagrams.](https://github.com/tslingl25/Stream_Monitor/blob/main/images/Intial%20Design%201.jpg)
 ![Intial Design Diagrams.](https://github.com/tslingl25/Stream_Monitor/blob/main/images/Intial%20Design%202.jpg)

-## Week 2
+## November
-+ Created a part list of components we need to order we need to order
-+ Search the lab for components we already have, found a functional tempature sensor and a LoRa
+- We delagated tasks, Thomas on CAD, and Nathaniel on code.
+We split up and got hard to work.
+The initial box design was a large 3d printed box, but due to manufacturing constraints, said box could not be manufactured and I had to find another way.
+The other way came in the form of precison fit lazer cut and 3d printed parts.
+Step one was